xerhard/DX7syx-to-XFM2patches/README.md

 put your sysex files in the same folder as the **ReadSysEx.class** file.
 A valid 32 preset DX7 syxex files should always be 4104 bytes long.

-A sysex file is included as example: aegix.syx
+A few sysex files are included as example

 the **conf** directory contains an empty patch and the 32 DX7 algorithms.